 - Secure service to service communication

 Other then sidecar proxies all service mesh solutions have some kind of controller which defines how sidecar containers should work.
 Service mesh control plane is the central place to manage the service mesh and service proxies.
-The service mesh control plane records a lot of network information, so it is a monitoring network tool also.
+The service mesh control plane records a lot of network information, so it is a network monitoring tool also.

 So, why service mesh?
 The answer is simple.
 You can do all the above without making changes to your code.
 It saves time and money.
 And, most important, you will not skip some testing because it is too complicated, to begin with.
 You can even simulate different scenarios on how the service will react to failures with features like Istio fault injection.

-Conduit and Istio
+Linkerd2 and Istio

 What I like about Istio is the support for auto sidecar injection.
 Chances are that you already use Helm to deploy applications, so injecting the sidecar manually into Kubernetes config files is not an option.
 To install Istio on Kubernetes check quick start guide.
 For all other information about Istio, please check the official documents.